 As a frequent flyer, you should always know upfront how many miles you will be credited with for your flight.
 This is not only relevant when you’re trying to obtaining elite status with an airline.
 You also have to consider that, depending on the booking class and the program you are enrolled with, you might not receive any tier or award miles for your flight at all!

 Calculating how many miles you can expect to earn on your next flight based on the two main factors -distance and booking class – seems complicated enough.
 But with some programs, this is just the start.
-Nowadays it’s not only important how far you’ve flown but also how much money you’ve spent on your ticket.
-So-called revenue-based mileage calculation seems to take over the frequent traveler industry.
+Nowadays, it’s not only important how far you’ve flown, but also how much money you’ve spent on your ticket.
+So-called revenue-based mileage calculation seems to take over the frequent traveller industry.
 We will try to guide you through the process and give you some tips on how to keep track of your miles.

 Table of contents